Polyangiitis microscopic cutaneous M30.0

 This section has been translated automatically.

-Rare, eminently chronic, relapsing (monoorganic), dermal minus variant of systemic (ANCA-positive) polyarteritis nodosa with a disease pattern affecting the medium-sized arteries at the border between dermis and subcutis.
-Systemic involvement as in the systemic form of polyarteritis nodosa is usually not present.
+Rare, eminently chronic, relapsing progressive (monoorganic), dermal minus variant of systemic (ANCA-positive) polyarteritis nodosa with a disease pattern that affects the medium-sized arteries at the border between the dermis and subcutis.
+There is usually no systemic involvement as in the systemic form of polyarteritis nodosa.

 Occurrence/Epidemiology